AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/add-display-name.md

 You can add a user friendly name that displays on the Users page in AVEVA Connect.

-1. In AVEVA Connect, click the profile icon in the top right corner.
+1. In AVEVA Connect, select the profile icon in the top right corner.

 1. Click **My Profile**.